-- 1. Open source: Citus is 100% open source.
-You can download Citus open source, or to see the source code and build it yourself, visit the Citus repo on GitHub. - 2.
-Managed service: The Citus database is available as a managed service in the cloud with Azure Cosmos DB for PostgreSQL, formerly known as Hyperscale (Citus) in Azure Database for PostgreSQL.
+- 1. Open source: You can download Citus open source, or visit the Citus repo on GitHub. - 2.
+Managed database service: Citus is available on Azure as Hyperscale (Citus), a built-in deployment option in the Azure Database for PostgreSQL managed service.

-1.1 Citus Gives You Postgres At Any Scale
+1.1 How Far Can Citus Scale?